-As more and more people come in with their skin problems, you’ll be busy all day as a qualified dermatologist.
-On top of it, there are people obsessed with skin enhancements to look more attractive.
+As more and more people come in with their skin problems, you'll be busy as a qualified dermatologist all day.
+On top of it, people are obsessed with skin enhancements to look more attractive.
 They are ready to approach professional help and pay the amount.

-In layman’s terms, a dermatologist is a skin doctor.
-They will diagnose, prevent, and treat conditions related to skin, nails, hair, oil and sweat glands, mucous membranes that may include cancer.
+In layperson's terms, a dermatologist is a skin doctor.
+They will diagnose, prevent, and treat conditions related to skin, nails, hair, oil and sweat glands, and mucous membranes that may include cancer.

 A dermatologist can detect and treat more than 3,000 skin and related conditions like skin cancer, psoriasis, eczema, etc. They can also guide and advise on cosmetic issues and help patients rejuvenate their skin, nails, and hair appearance.

 The Australasian College of Dermatologists (ACD) is the only college in Australia accredited by the Australian Medical Council (AMC) that trains dermatologists.
 Dermatologists in Australia use FACD after their name to indicate they have a Fellowship from the Australasian College of Dermatologists.

 2. What Does A Dermatologist Do?

 A dermatologist will conduct cosmetic routines on their patients for beauty or skin treatment purposes.
 It includes treating skin, nails, hair, and most exposed skin parts.

 A dermatologist primarily treats skin problems from sun exposure, like squamous cell carcinoma, malignant melanoma, and basal cell carcinoma in Australia.
 Some dermatologists even offer to counsel those with skin conditions, while others work with beauty brands in their R&D departments.